Skip to main content

 Calculate ROI

-As you may have already noticed, actually gaining insight into the payback period (Return of Investment) when purchasing a PIM is not always easy.
-In particular, because the measurable indicators are not always clear, or because too little has been measured with regard to the time and costs of the current method.
+As you may have noticed, gaining insight into the payback period (Return on Investment) when purchasing a PIM is not always easy.
+In particular, because the measurable indicators are not always clear or too little has been measured about the time and costs of the current method.

 ROI = (Yield investment – Cost investment) x 100%